Optimal multiple change-point detection for high-dimensional data: Multivariate Gaussian change-point detection

 We define $\cK^*\subset [K]$ as the subset of indices such that $\tau_k$ satisfies~\eqref{EnergyGauss}.
 For any $k\in \cK^*$, we define $r^*_k$ as the minimum radius $r$ such that an inequality similar to~\eqref{EnergyGauss} is satisfied for $r\Delta_k^2$, namely

 In the following, we introduce multi-scale tests for respectively dense and sparse change-points.
-In this section, we restrict our attention to the dyadic grid $\cG_D = (\cR, \cD)$ introduced in the previous section (see Equation \eqref{eq:def_dyadic}).
-To apply \Cref{th:g}, a quantity $\rg_k \in \cR$ will be introduced in the proof of \Cref{cor:gaus} which will be of the same order as $r^*_k \in \bbR^+$.
+For simplicity, we restrict our attention to the dyadic grid $\cG_D = (\cR, \cD)$ introduced in the previous section (see Equation \eqref{eq:def_dyadic}), the complete grid being used in the next section.